 Texas A&M Football Post Game Notes

-The Texas A&M offense racked up 448 yards of total offense in the victory, marking the seventh time this season it has eclipsed the 400-yard mark.
+Texas A&M racked up 390 yards of total offense on the day, the fifth time this season it has tallied over 300 yards of offense.

-Today’s captains against ACU were OL Layden Robinson, DL McKinnley Jackson, DL Fadil Diggs and WR Ainias Smith.
+Today’s captains at LSU were DL McKinnley Jackson, DL Fadil Diggs, DB Demani Richardson and WR Ainias Smith.

 Graduate WR Ainias Smith made it 39 consecutive games with a reception, extending his streak on A&M’s first offensive play of the game.
 He is tied with Christian Kirk (2015-17) for the fifth-longest streak in program history and boasts the seventh-longest streak in the nation.